johnsolarz/filesystem/development/README.md

 Development directory
 ---------------------

-All working concepts, content and files.
+All working concepts, content and assets.